 Cuts can be caused by ingestion of substrate or inappropriate feeding insects.
 Ensure your substrate is safe for leopard geckos and practice caution when feeding live insects.

 Opt for “softer” type bugs or if you feed something with a hard exoskeleton, ensure it is smaller than the space between your leopard geckos eyes.
+These medium-sized crickets (check them out here) have a good size for most adult leopard geckos (and they are already gut-loaded).

 As ectotherms, your leopard gecko relies on external sources of heat to fuel all of its bodily functions.
 If your temperature is within the incorrect ranges they may have weakened immune systems.